 In the compression engine, what enters the combustion chamber initially is only air.
 Diesel is injected more or less close to top dead center.
 The fuel goes into a liquid state, but it is dense.
 The dense fuel must vaporize, mix with air, and reach the appropriate pressure and temperature conditions to ignite.

-In this type of motor, what enters the chamber initially is only air; the diesel is injected more or less near top dead center.
-The fuel enters the liquid state, but it is dense.
-The dense fuel must be vaporized, mixed with the air and reach the conditions of pressure and temperature appropriate to ignite.
-The time that this process takes is the self-ignition delay and limits the speed at which the engine can turn and, therefore, its maximum power.
-The load varies modifying the amount of diesel injected; always enters the maximum amount that the motor admits under certain conditions.
+The time this process takes is the self-ignition delay and limits the speed at which the engine can rotate and therefore its maximum power.
+The load varies by modifying the amount of diesel fuel injected.
+Always enter the maximum amount that the engine supports under certain conditions.

-The high combustion temperature in the zones where the mixture is richer causes the association of oxygen and nitrogen in the air, giving rise to high NOx emissions.
-Soot and hydrocarbons (HC) that have not been burned are also formed in these areas and constitute another source of polluting emissions.
+The high combustion temperature in areas where the mixture is richer causes the association of oxygen and nitrogen from the air, leading to high NOx emissions.
+Soot and hydrocarbons that have not been burned are also formed in these areas and are another source of polluting emissions.

-The most relevant characteristic of the diesel cycle is that when burning the fuel, the expansion of the gases is constant pressure.
-This is achieved with the addition of more fuel while combustion is being done.
-When the piston is pushed by the expansion of the gases, fuel is still being injected half way.
+The most relevant characteristic of the diesel cycle is that when the fuel is burned, the expansion of the gases is at constant pressure.
+This is achieved by adding more fuel while the combustion is taking place.
+When the piston is pushed by the expansion of the gases, fuel continues to be injected until the middle of the stroke.

 What Fuel Is Used in a Compression Ignition Engine?